spinxas/shoppingMarket/README.md

   New products can be added there as well.
 It is based on key and value pair.
 E.g. coke=0.7

 ## Discounts
-The discounts are configures using discouunt.properties file within the resource folder.
+The discounts are configured using discount.properties file within the resource folder.
 There are two types of discounts:
 * ThreeForTwo - Three products which are the same will be for the price of two.
 * TwoForOne - Two products which are the same will cost 1£
 Discount products are seperated by comma seperator within the properties file.